anneemorgan/anneemorgan.github.io/research.md

 ### Unpublished manuscripts

 Morgan, A. and Fetzner, S. (n.d.).
 Politics, law and military.
-In J. McDonald and T. Wandel (Eds.), *A cultural history of historiography in the modern age, 1920-present* [Manuscript in preparation].
+In J. McDonald and T. Wandel (Eds.), *A cultural history of historiography in the modern age, 1920-present* [Unpublished manuscript].
 New York, NY: Bloomsbury.

 Morgan, A. (2022). *White degeneration, neo-Lamarckism, and the early twentieth century campaigns against hookworm in Puerto Rico and the U.S. South* [Unpublished manuscript].